-This process template lets you identify and analyze software issues quickly.
+This issue reporting process template lets you automate their registration, identification, and analysis quickly.
 All the followings count as issues: bug, improvement, new feature and task.
 You can set the priority of the issue, request additional information and decide whether or not it should be resolved.

 It’s a simple process that your organization’s members can use if they come across an issue.
 Plus, it’ll help you organize the information and generate useful data that shows how many issues are reported, how many of those are rejected (and why) and how many fixed.

 Like all of our process templates, this one is ready to be used right away.
 You can also modify it so it fits your organization better.
 For example, you can add form fields or assign new users and roles for each task.